 First, log into your Sensor Tower account and click on the Add New App button in the upper left corner of the screen.
-Type in the name of your app to track in the pop-up window, we will use Waze as an example.
+Type in the name of your app to track in the pop-up window; we will use Waze as an example.

 Then, head over to our Keyword Rankings tab, under App Store Optimization, to enter the keywords that you want to track.

-We recommend clicking Track All Terms from our pop-up so you can automatically pull in all the your estimated keywords from the App Store.
+We recommend clicking Track All Terms from our pop-up so you can automatically pull in all your estimated keywords from the App Store.
 However, if you want to track specific keywords, you can type the keywords into the bar and separate each one with a comma.

 Our platform will scan the App Store and find where your app ranks for each keyword.
-The graph shows your historical ranking for the selected keyword and the statistics for specific keywords will be displayed under the graph.
+The graph shows your historical ranking for the selected keyword, and the statistics for specific keywords will be displayed under the graph.
 These metrics include the Traffic Score, Difficulty Scores, the number of iPhone and iPad apps currently ranking for this keyword, and your current rank for this keyword on the iPhone and iPad.

 It is important to note that keyword rankings are not static.
 You need to track them over a period of time and understand the range that your app falls into for each keyword.
 If you jump to a conclusion about a keyword based on one day's worth of data, you may not be getting the complete picture.

-You should monitor your keywords on a weekly basis to be aware of any sudden shifts in your rankings.
+You should monitor your keywords weekly to be aware of any sudden shifts in your rankings.
 Frequent reviews of your keyword rankings will give you an early warning as to when your keywords need to be replaced.
 If your rank for a keyword drops from the #2 – #6 range, down into the #25 – #30 range, it might be time to find a replacement keyword.

-If you neglect to check your keywords for a couple of months, your rank for a keyword could drop all the way down into the #100 – #112 range.
+If you neglect to check your keywords for a couple of months, your rank for a keyword could drop down into the #100 – #112 range.
 Not detecting this earlier means lost organic growth opportunities.
 We recommend checking your keyword rankings at least twice a month to stay updated on any changes that may occur.

 Find New Keywords